Glossary

 Single sign-on (SSO)

-Single sign-on or short SSO is an authentication method that allows users to log in once and access multiple application applications without re-authentication.
+Single sign-on, or in short SSO, is an authentication method that allows users to log in once and access multiple application applications without needing to log in again for each one.

 Social login